hajowieland/blog-material/cluster-api-on-hetzner-with-clusterclass/README.md

   --from-literal=hcloud=$HCLOUD_TOKEN
 ```

-## Kustomization with patch
+## Kustomization with patches

 If you have created both Secrets, you just need to adapt the patch to match the Hetzner SSH Key name for your project.
+Then we patch the kubernetes version and set the image name you created in [Part1](https://wieland.tech/blog/cluster-api-image-builder-hcloud) for your Cluster.

 ```yaml showLineNumbers
 apiVersion: source.toolkit.fluxcd.io/v1